Pohao00/Image-merge/README.md

 # ImageMerge
 Image merge

-We merge two images to hiden infoamtion and it can be restored to original format.
+We merge two images to hidden information and it can be restored to original format.

 ## Installation & Language